| Prev | --- January --- | Next | ||||||

 Weather - -

-The rain stopped early in the evening but it's all just as wet in the morning. the only advantage of all the water is that althyough the night is cloudless it doesn't freeze.
+The rain stopped early in the evening but it's all just as wet in the morning. the only advantage of all the water is that although the night is cloudless it doesn't freeze.
 (2°C -- 9°C)

 News - -

 XBox live isn't secure.
 Of course it isn't.
 No gaming or community account is guaranteed secure.
-And most users know that, when using a computer they should be carefull with what they post and do online.
+And most users know that, when using a computer they should be careful with what they post and do online.
 But using a console they often drop their guard.
 Cause hey hackers and viruses and trojans and stuff is a computer thing, not a console thing.

 ( http://www.theregister.co.uk/2008/01/09/xbox_live_account_takeovers/ )